 Infantile spasms last a few seconds and can recur many times a day.
-They usually manifest in children < 1 yr.
-Seizures may resolve spontaneously by about age 5 yr but are often replaced by other types of seizures.
+They usually manifest in children < 1 year of age.
+Seizures may resolve spontaneously by about 5 years of age but are often replaced by other types of seizures.

 Pathophysiology is unknown; however, infantile spasms may reflect abnormal interactions between the cortex and brain stem.

 Usually, infantile spasms occur in infants with serious brain disorders and developmental abnormalities that often have already been recognized.
 These disorders may include

 Tuberous sclerosis complex is a common cause; prognosis is sometimes better when seizures are caused by this disorder than when seizures have other identifiable causes.

 Sometimes the cause of infantile spasms cannot be identified.

 Spasms begin with a sudden, rapid, tonic contraction of the trunk and limbs, sometimes for several seconds.
 Spasms range from subtle head nodding to contraction of the whole body.
 They involve flexion, extension, or, more often, both (mixed).
 The spasms usually occur in clusters, often several dozen, in close succession and occur typically after children wake up and occasionally during sleep.
 Sometimes at first, they are mistaken for startles.

 Developmental delays (see Childhood Development) are usually present.
 In the first stages of the disorder, developmental regression can occur (eg, children may stop smiling or lose the ability to sit up or roll over).

 Rate of premature death ranges from 5 to 31% and is related to the etiology of the infantile spasms.